aldonline/co.angel.scala.api/README.md

 ```

-The following example hits the `/feed` service, filters our one specific kind of entry,
+The following example hits the `/feed` service, filters out one specific kind of entry,
 and then hits the `/jobs` service.
-Not very performant, but it makes a for a nice example.
+Not necessarily a good idea, but it makes a for a nice example.

 ```scala